deckhouse/virtualization/images/dvcr-artifact/FUZZING.md

   covers the test files only: this document, and any other `.md` outside `doc-ru-*`/`*.ru.md`, is still checked.
-- Seed corpus entries run as ordinary subtests under `go test`, so a broken seed fails wherever the package is tested — but nothing tests this module in CI.
-CI runs unit tests for `images/virtualization-artifact` and the hooks only (`test:virtualization-controller` and `test:hooks` in `.gitlab/ci/jobs/test.yml`), and `lint:go` prunes `images/dvcr-artifact` outright (`.gitlab/ci/jobs/lint-validate.yml`).
-The seeds here are only checked when someone runs them locally.
+- Seed corpus entries run as ordinary subtests under `go test`, so a broken seed fails wherever the package is tested.
+In CI that place is the fuzz image build, not the test job: the `-fuzz` image replays every target's corpus as its last build step, and a broken seed fails the build.
+The ordinary jobs still leave this module alone — unit tests cover `images/virtualization-artifact` and the hooks only (`test:virtualization-controller` and `test:hooks` in `.gitlab/ci/jobs/test.yml`), and `lint:go` prunes `images/dvcr-artifact` outright (`.gitlab/ci/jobs/lint-validate.yml`).

 ## Running a target